Frequently Asked Questions

 The school laptop also comes preloaded with all of the software your student will need to complete their assignments.
 This includes, but is not limited to, Microsoft Office and ActivInspire.

-The $40 fee covers normal wear and tear of the device, along with accidental damage, for things such as spills, drops and broken screens.
-The $40 will be assessed yearly.
-If your child attends D5 from 3rd-12th grade, the lifetime costs would equal $400.
+The $40 fee helps the district offset costs associated with normal wear and tear of the device, along with accidental damage, for things such as spills, drops and broken screens.
+The $40 will be assessed yearly and will enable your student to take the device home.
+The district will repair accidental damages up to the full cost of one device or $650.
+If your child attends D5 from 3rd-12th grade, the lifetime costs of fees would equal $400.
 This cost is actually less than the original cost of one laptop.
 During the entire ten year period, your child will have a device that is five years old or younger.
 All machines will be prepped and cleaned each summer.
 The school district will take care of all software costs and any updates needed on the machine including, but not limited to, hardware replacements and virus/spyware removal.
 Each device will also offer filtered internet access for your child at any location.
 This is a wonderful value and benefit for our students and community.

-If you opt out of the insurance, your student will not be allowed to take their laptop home.
-In addition, if the laptop has accidental damage, you will be held liable for the repairs just as with any school issued textbook.
+If you opt out of the technology fee, your student will not be allowed to take their laptop home.

 You are only responsible to pay for the first three children in your family.
 Any additional children will have their fees waived.